flammie/omorfi/README.md

 ## Dependencies

-Compilation of the morphological analyser, generation, lemmatisation or spell-checking requires [HFST](http://hfst.sf.net) tools or compatible installed:
+Compilation of the morphological analyser, generation, lemmatisation or spell-checking requires [HFST](http://hfst.sf.net) tools or compatible
+installed:

   * hfst-3.8 or greater
   * python-3.2 or greater
+  * GNU autoconf-2.64 and automake-1.12 (older may work with bit of fiddling, but if you are stuck with so old versions chances are other parts of the build will fail too)

 The use of certain automata also requires additional tools:

-  * hfst-ospell-0.2.0 or greater can be used for spell-checking automata
+  * hfst-ospell-0.2.0 or greater needed convenient use of the spell-checking automata
   * apertium can be used to pre-process text corpora

+APIs require:

+* Python 3.2 for python API
+* Java 7 for Java API

+For bash tools, recent GNU coreutils etc. should be more than enough.

 ## Installation